Karabiner 98k: Contemporary use

 The Bundeswehr still uses the Karabiner 98k in the Wachbataillon for military parades and show acts.
 In 1995, remaining swastikas and other Nazi-era markings were removed from these rifles, after criticism regarding the presence of such symbols on Wachbataillon kit by the Social Democratic Party.

 During the 1990s, the Yugoslav Karabiner 98k rifles and the Yugoslav M48 Mauser and M48A rifles were used alongside modern automatic and semi-automatic rifles by all the warring factions of the Yugoslav Wars.
 There are a number of photographs taken during the war in Bosnia, showing combatants and snipers using Yugoslavian-made Mauser rifles from high-rise buildings in the Bosnian city of Sarajevo.

-After 2003, the Mauser Karabiner 98k rifle (along with the Mosin–Nagant, the Lee–Enfield and the Yugoslavian M48 Mauser) was encountered in Iraq by US and Allied forces with Iraqi insurgents making use of the Karabiner 98k and other bolt-action rifles alongside more modern infantry weapons like the AK-47 series rifles and the SKS carbine.

-Many Third World nations still have Karabiner 98k rifles in their arsenals and it will most likely be encountered in regional conflicts for many years to come.
-For instance, Tuaregs of the People's Movement for the Liberation of Azawad used the rifle during the Tuareg rebellion (1990–1995).
+After 2003, the German Karabiner 98k rifle (along with the Russian Mosin–Nagant, the British Lee–Enfield and the Yugoslavian M48 Mauser) was encountered in Iraq by US and Coalition forces with Iraqi insurgents making use of the Karabiner 98k and other bolt-action rifles alongside more modern infantry weapons like the AK-47 and SKS rifles.
+Many Third World nations still have Karabiner 98k rifles in their arsenals as they had been given as military aid by the USSR; for instance, Tuaregs of the People's Movement for the Liberation of Azawad used the rifle during the Tuareg rebellion (1990–1995).